Firgrep/practice-data-struct/README.md

 # Practice-data-struct
-Playground to Practice Data Structures in JavaScript
+Playground to practice Data Structures in TypeScript / JavaScript.
+The code is written in TS and then compiled using `tsc` into JS.

 ## Requirements

 `Node.js` installation required.

+`TypeScript`required.
+Use npm to install globally: `npm install -g typescript`.
+For more options, please see [TypeScript Downloads](https://www.typescriptlang.org/download)

 ## Setup